slack-ruby/slack-ruby-client/README.md

 setting         | description
 ----------------|-----------------------------------------------------------------------------------------------------
-token           | Slack API token. websocket_ping  | The number of seconds that indicates how often the WebSocket should send ping frames, default is 30. websocket_proxy | Connect via proxy, include `:origin` and `:headers`. store_class     | Local store class name, default is an in-memory `Slack::RealTime::Stores::Store`. start_method    | Optional start method, either `:rtm_start` or `:rtm_connect`.
+token           | Slack API token. websocket_ping  | The number of seconds that indicates how often the WebSocket should send ping messages to confirm it's still connected to the message server, default is 30.
+To disable this feature set to 0. websocket_proxy | Connect via proxy, include `:origin` and `:headers`. store_class     | Local store class name, default is an in-memory `Slack::RealTime::Stores::Store`. start_method    | Optional start method, either `:rtm_start` or `:rtm_connect`.